ankitbioinfo/ankitbioinfo/README.md

 ### Hello, there! 👋

-I’m Ankit, a passionate researcher with a diverse background in computational biology, quantitative modeling, and data analysis.
+I’m Ankit, a passionate researcher with a diverse background in computational biology, quantitative modeling, machine learning and data analysis.
 Welcome to my GitHub profile!

 🧬 Current Work: